Proposed Regulation Plan explained during public hearing

 Owner occupied rentals would required an annual license and registration, as well as hold an insurance requirement.
 Non-owner occupied rentals would require a conditional use permit, annual license and registration, insurance requirement and require a local contact.

-Although now in the final stages, the process to update the city's zoning regulations has taken several years.
+Although now in the final stages, the process to update the city’s zoning regulations has taken several years.
 In Aug.
-2022, city commissioners parted ways with consultant Jim Kaup, a Topeka-based attorney who specializes in local government and land use.
+2022, city commissioners modified a contract with consultant Jim Kaup, a Topeka-based attorney who specializes in local government and land use.
 Kaup was still revising the regulations nearly 36 months after he began.

 (0) comments